(The following excerpted from MAYSA's Consolidated Policies & Procedures:)

 Classic League An inter-club league in which the use of tryouts, invitations, recruiting or any like process to roster players selectively to any team on the basis of talent or ability is permitted and one or more league rules restrict the manner in which players may be rostered to participating teams.

 State Premier League or First/Second Division An inter-club league, managed by the State Association, in which no rule restricts the manner in which players may be rostered to participating teams, except for rules which define and prohibit unethical recruiting behavior; or limit the participation of players previously rostered to another team.

 Midwest Regional League An interstate league, managed by Region II of the US Youth Soccer Association, in which no rule restricts the manner in which players may be rostered to participating teams, except for rules which define and prohibit unethical recruiting behavior; or limit the participation of players previously rostered to another team.

 Competitive League Try-outs

-Any club intending to form competitive teams must provide MAYSA with an ‘Informational statement’ for each team that includes team
+Any club intending to form competitive teams must make available an ‘Informational statement’ that includes team

 formation policies.
-The ‘Informational statement’ must be submitted to MAYSA prior to distributing to players at tryouts.
+The ‘Informational statement’ must be viewable prior to tryouts.

-The statements will be posted to the MAYSA website for viewing.
+The weblinks to information from each club holding tryouts will be posted to the MAYSA website.